Everest Base Camp via the 3 Peaks and 3 Passes Nepal Trek, Autumn 2015

 IMG's Everest programs are recognized worldwide as simply outstanding, with a reputation for our highly professional staff of leaders, climbers and Sherpas, first-rate logistics and our resulting safety and success record on the mountain.
 Under the direction of legendary climber and expedition leader Eric Simonson, we offer something for everyone... from treks to summit climbs.

-For Autumn 2014, we have revised our popular Everest Trek with a unique itinerary designed for the adventurous hiker who wants to do the Classic Everest Base Camp Trek via a more challenging loop route with very little backtracking.
+For Autumn 2015, we have revised our popular Everest Trek with a unique itinerary designed for the adventurous hiker who wants to do the Classic EBC Trek via a more challenging loop route with very little backtracking.
 Along the way we climb three peaks and cross three high passes!